wp-plugins/jquery-masonry-image-gallery/readme.txt

 Applies jQuery Masonry to native WordPress image galleries. jQuery Masonry is included in WordPress, use it for image galleries.
 Works best on galleries <strong>without</strong> 1:1 scaled thumbnails.

-<strong>Please note:</strong> This plugin will not modify your CSS. jQuery Masonry may not play so friendly with padded images during window resize.
-If you have this issue come up, then please leave a ticket on the Support page.
-I will try to help you safely modify your CSS for a better transition.
+<strong>Please note:</strong> This plugin will only include 1 line of CSS in your theme.
+The only CSS injected is the thumbnail width that is taken directly from the Media options page.
+This will not alter gallery thumbnail styles such as border, padding, etc. This 1 line of CSS helps eliminate image overlap in a responsive theme during window resize.

 == Installation ==